 BOARD OF DIRECTORS

-Jovana holds a PhD in ecology and works as an Assistant Professor at the Faculty of Biology, University of Belgrade.
-Her area of expertise includes ecology, biogeography, and environmental protection, with her research focusing not only on honey bees, but on all bee species and their roles in the context of agro- and urban ecology.
-In the last 5 years, Jovana has developed a special interest in free-living honey bees.
+Jovana holds a PhD in ecology and is an Assistant Professor at the Faculty of Biology, University of Belgrade.
+Her expertise is bee ecology with a special focus on urban and agroecosystems.
+Over the last 8 years, she has developed a strong research interest in wild honey bees.
 Her passion for science and biology extends beyond academia, as she actively engages with a wide audience through social media, public lectures, talks, scientific events, and workshops.
 Center for Bee Biology, Instagram

 Raffaele is 360° devoted to honey bees.
 After several years’ experience as a researcher, he decided to become a freelance consultant.
 Specialized in breeding and conservation, he strives to balance the needs of the beekeeping industry with those of the bees, always guided by a dedication to sustainability.
 When leveraging his master honey-sensory skills, he educates new consumers on this principle too.
 Raffaele is also a beekeeper, currently managing approximately 100 hives in Italy.
 BeeSources